Arundhati113/CONNEKT/README.md

+## CONNEKT
-CONNEKT is a collaborative interest app which enables a set of people to build a knowledge repository on a specific topic or point of interest to share common interests and plan activities.
+It is a collaborative interest app which enables a set of people to build a knowledge repository on a specific topic or point of interest to share common interests and plan activities.

 ## App Features